alicegodden/fishpi/README.md

 Input piRNA Sequence:
 Launch the FishPi application, and enter your piRNA sequence in the provided text box.
 Click on the "Analyse piRNA sequence" button to start the analysis.
 (Tip: You can use your own sequences or obtain them from public repositories like piRbase.)
+If you are analysing a file of piRNA sequences, leave the piRNA sequence box blank.

 View Analysis Results:
 Once the analysis is complete, FishPi will display the results in a new popup window.
 You will see a bar chart representing complementary TE counts by type, as well as a chromosomal location plot for complementary TEs.